Brief information about GDPR

 Responsability privacy research

 The CEO is responsible for research at the NIH.
-This includes responsibility for NIH having updated guidelines for data security and privacy in research, and responsibility for establishing IT solutions for secure processing of research data.
+This includes responsibility for NIH having updated guidelines for privacy and data protection in research, and responsibility for establishing IT solutions for secure processing of research data.

 Responsible implementation of research projects is a line responsibility - the tasks are delegated to the various departments.